-On the 8 June 1969 Honduras and El Salvador began a three-game elimination contest determining qualification for the 1970 football World Cup in Mexico.
+On 8 June 1969 Honduras and El Salvador began a three-game elimination contest determining qualification for the 1970 football World Cup in Mexico.
 It inflamed nationalist antipathies and precipitated a 100 hour military conflict.
 It took 6,000 lives, injured 12,000 and rendered 50,000 homeless.

 Even by the elevated standards for passion and theatre of football in Central and Latin America, this was unprecedented.